mezzolite/react-crud-frontend/README.md

 2. Ensure all app functionality is in place.

-3. Compare with solution branch code.

-4. Refactor and destructure as needed.
+3. Refactor and destructure.

-5. Review code with a peer or coach.
+4. Review code with a peer or coach.
+If no one is available, compare with solution code.